List of Taboos in Kisii Community

 Those who went against these binding tribal rules often earned shame, rejection, and a series of curses.

-Only spiritual intervention would free one from these heavy weight curses of the old, and reunite them with loved ones.
+Only spiritual intervention would free one from these heavy-weight curses of the old, and reunite them with loved ones.

-Taboos in Kisii community remain a basis of most cultural and traditional beliefs.
-While some ancestral guidelines are not applicable today, most taboos are still intact against western civilization..
+Taboos in the Kisii community remain the basis of most cultural and traditional beliefs.